laharibathala/Nykaa-Products-Analysis-using-WEBSCRAPING--DATA-ANALYSIS/README.md

-# 🛍️ Web Scraping and Power BI Dashboard
+# 🛒 Web Scraping & Power BI Dashboard

-## 📌 Project Overview
+## 📖 Project Overview

-This project is a Python-based web scraping project that collects product information from different categories.
-The scraped data is cleaned, merged into a final dataset, and visualized using Power BI.
+This project demonstrates end-to-end data collection and visualization using Python and Power BI.
+Product information was scraped from e-commerce websites, cleaned and merged into a single dataset, and analyzed through an interactive Power BI dashboard.

+---

 ## 🎯 Objectives

-- Scrape product data from websites
+- Scrape product details using Python.
-- Clean and preprocess the data
+- Clean and preprocess the collected data.
-- Merge multiple datasets
+- Merge multiple datasets into one final dataset.
+- Perform data analysis.
-- Build an interactive Power BI dashboard
+- Build an interactive Power BI dashboard.

-- Analyze product prices, discounts, and reviews
+---

 ## 🛠️ Technologies Used